OS-RSPS/blog/_posts/07-10-23-knowledge-base-neox-supply-crates/07-10-23-knowledge-base-neox-supply-crates.md

 >>At the moment there is no way to undo a selection.
 Click carefully!
 <div class="spacer-small"></div>
 ><div class="command-title">Can I trade Supply Crate supplies with other Neox members?</div>
->>Contrary to the Supply Crates themselves, the contents within are tradable and may be traded or posted on the Grand Exchange!
+>>Much like the Supply Crates themselves, the items found within are untradable.